Race and Identity: Actions Speak Louder Than Words

 It didn’t take long for my friend to figure out her new children had been raised in environments that did not respect people of color.
 She was faced with teaching them about her own racial values beginning immediately.
 But she also discovered that while her newly adopted kids were making good progress at home with their Asian siblings, they were fearful when away from home, afraid to venture with their family into the Asian community or to go anywhere that was not predominately white.

 What my friend experienced is similar to what I often find when I’m invited to speak on the topic of race and transracial adoption.
 Usually I meet white adoptive parents, who have adopted children of color, and the family is living in a predominately white area of town, and they want to begin making changes to bring racial mixing into their lives.
-However, often white parents who are raising children they have given birth to, are also equally interested in gaining ideas on how they can begin to embrace a more racially diverse lifestyle.

 When kids have been coached to feel safest within the confines of white culture, within Caucasian boundaries, they can be afraid of change, just like we adults sometimes are.
 What can we do to increase their comfort level and expand their mindset?
 Normalizing race and culture happens best when there is an inheritance of ideas and attitudes conveyed from family or the people we choose to become friends with, and invite into our home.
 Usually I tell those who ask for my advice to begin with baby steps.